Patient information

 • Consider inviting your spouse or partner, or other person close to you, as their input can be very helpful for Dr Foote, and they may remember aspects of the appointment that you don’t.

 • If at all possible, write down the names and doses of all the psychiatric medications you’ve used in the past (see our patient forms page), and how they helped you and/or any side effects.
 This can save a lot of time in your appointment, which means there’s more time available to discuss the future, and any questions.
-A simple format like this will work well, as the key points for Dr Foote are the medication names, when you tried them, how long you stayed on them and at what maximum dose, how they made you feel, and whether they caused any side effects:

 Your appointment